About Us

 -

 The memorials do not represent any individual person, era, or circumstance.
-They are anonymous and owned by all families of those lost.
+They are anonymous and owned by all families bereaved by veteran suicide.

-The creation and presence of a memorial will promote conversation around mental illness, whilst messaging of hope and help in the immediate vicinity of the memorial will provide numbers for immediate crisis assistance as well as real words from real families impacted by suicide to promote help-seeking.
+The creation and presence of a memorial will promote conversation around mental health, wellbeing and suicide prevention through messaging of hope and help as real words from real families bereaved by suicide to promote help-seeking .
+The memorial will provide numbers for immediate crisis assistance.

 Governance